haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 (.|.) :: Word64 -> Word64 -> Word64 -- Compute the bit-wise OR of two integers
 (.^.) :: Word64 -> Word64 -> Word64 -- Compute the bit-wise XOR of two integers
 comp  :: Word64 -> Word64           -- Compute the bit-wise complement of an integer
-(.<.) :: Word64 -> Count -> Word64  -- Compute the left shift of an integer by the given offset in Big-Endian
+(.>.) :: Word64 -> Count -> Word64  -- Compute the right shift of an integer by the given offset in Big-Endian
-                                    -- Note, this is equivalent to a right shift of an integer in Little-Endian
+                                    -- Note, this is equivalent to a left shift of an integer in Little-Endian
 ```

 These operators are pretty standard, but pay close attention to the shift